scarperco/.github/profile/README.md

 #   Scarperco
-##  Adding more schemey goodness to *your* life!
+_Adding more schemey goodness to *your* life!_
 ---
-This is like a landing page for the scarperco project for hypothetical people outside the organization

-It would, I guess, have links to various scarperco projects, with releases, documentation, etc.
+## Projects
+These are the main projects under currenty development by Scarperco's crack team of code monkeys
+1. **Geddy** A guile based code editor.
+Still _very much_ under development
+2. **Shifty** A web based tool for creating/managing worker shifts in a small business. _Also_ under development.
+3. **NFL DB** A perenial project for analyzing the Philadephia Eagles seasons (as well as other teams of one is so inclined, I suppose).